jordan-cutler/tech-work-terms/README.md

 55. Let's gamify the experience
 56. Can you share a TDD for this work?
 57. Where's the Confluence page for how to setup X?
+58. The p99 latency of our service is increasing
+59. bumpity bump on my PR (after getting ghosted on a PR review)
+60. What's the SLA for X team to respond to my question?